Hurricane Preparedness and Response

 The Response/Recovery page features a link to OSHA’s Hurricane eMatrix, which features information on hazard exposures and risk assessments for hurricane response and recovery work.
 The information in the matrix is organized based on the types of activities performed so that it is easy for workers to identify the precautions they should take based on the tasks they will be performing.

 OSHA and NOAA are working together on a public education effort aimed at improving the way people prepare for and respond to severe weather.
-This page is designed to help businesses and their workers prepare for hurricanes, and to provide information about hazards that workers may face after a hurricane.
+This page is designed to help businesses and their workers prepare for hurricanes, and to provide information about hazards that workers may face during and after a hurricane.

 Each employer is responsible for the safety and health of its workers and for providing a safe and healthful workplace for its workers.
 Employers are required to protect workers from the anticipated hazards associated with the response and recovery operations that workers are likely to conduct.
 For additional information on Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Employers Page, Workers Page and Publications.